Ne00n/wg-mesh/README.md

 ```
 su wg-mesh -c "cd /opt/wg-mesh/; git pull" && systemctl restart wgmesh && systemctl restart wgmesh-bird
 ```
+**Limitations**<br>
+Connecting multiple nodes at once, without waiting for the other node to finish, will result in double links.<br>
+By default, when a new node joins, it checks which connections it don't has, which with a new node would be everything.<br>

+Additional, bird2, by default, takes 30s to distribute the routes, there will be also a delay.<br>
+In total roughtly 60s, depending on the network size, to avoid this issue.<br>

+**Known Issues**<br>
+- Remvoing wg-mesh without prior disconnecting active links, will result in broken links until restarted.<br>

 **Troubleshooting**
 - wg-mesh is not meshing<br>